 To keep the sutures intact and the wound closed, a person should stay off their feet for a few days.
-Rest will also give the body time and energy to repair the gums and integrate the implant to the jawbone.
+Rest will also give the body time and energy to repair the gums and integrate the implant into the jawbone.

-6. Caring for the implants
+6. Caring for the Implants

 Once healed, a person should take care of their mini implants like they would the rest of their teeth: By brushing twice a day, flossing daily and going for routine dental checkups.